redis/redis-doc/topics/modules-api-ref.md

 In these cases, a call to [`RedisModule_BlockClient()`](#RedisModule_BlockClient) will **not** block the client, but instead produce a specific error reply.

+A module that registers a `timeout_callback` function can also be unblocked using the `CLIENT UNBLOCK` command, which will trigger the timeout callback.
+If a callback function is not registered, then the blocked client will be treated as if it is not in a blocked state and `CLIENT UNBLOCK` will return a zero value.

 Measuring background time: By default the time spent in the blocked command is not account for the total command duration.
 To include such time you should